Slide Away (Oasis song)

 "Slide Away" is a song by the English rock band Oasis, taken from their debut studio album Definitely Maybe (1994).
 It was written by lead guitarist Noel Gallagher and serves as the tenth track on the album.
+It was also released as a promotional single in certain regions and used as a B-side on a few subsequent singles, including "Whatever" and "Champagne Supernova".

 Composition and recording

 Writing

-Noel Gallagher claims he wrote it on a Les Paul guitar that Johnny Marr sent to him, since he had few guitars available to him at the time.
-On the Definitely Maybe DVD, he also notes that he took Marr's guitar out of the case, sat down, and "the song wrote itself".
-Gallagher wrote it about his girlfriend at the time – Louise Jones and the song was written about their stormy relationship.
-He described them as "soulmates" and when they finally split up in June 1994, Noel said 'I don't think I'll ever get over it.'
+Noel Gallagher claims he wrote "Slide Away" on a Les Paul guitar that Johnny Marr sent to him, since he had few guitars available to him at the time.
+On the Definitely Maybe DVD, he recalls that he took Marr's guitar out of the case, sat down, and "the song wrote itself".
+Gallagher wrote it about his girlfriend at the time, Louise Jones, and their stormy relationship.
+He described them as "soulmates", and when they ultimately split up in June 1994, Gallagher said, "I don't think I'll ever get over it."

 Recording

-During the recording of Definitely Maybe, there was an argument between Gallagher and rhythm guitarist Paul "Bonehead" Arthurs.
-Gallagher was taken to the pub by bassist Paul "Guigsy" McGuigan where he calmed down, had a few drinks, went back to the studios and recorded "Slide Away".
+During the recording of Definitely Maybe, there was an argument between Noel Gallagher and rhythm guitarist Paul "Bonehead" Arthurs.
+Gallagher was taken to the pub by bassist Paul "Guigsy" McGuigan, where he calmed down, had a few drinks, went back to the studio and recorded "Slide Away".
+While McGuigan originally participated in the recording, his bass part was re-recorded by Gallagher.

-The song was recorded during the initial Monnow Valley Studio sessions, and produced by Dave Batchelor.
+The song was recorded during the initial Monnow Valley Studio sessions and produced by Dave Batchelor.
 During recording, Batchelor stood in front of drummer Tony McCarroll and pointed at each of his two crash cymbals in turn, to make sure that McCarroll alternated the cymbals across the stereo image.

 Batchelor and the band had an argument about the song's tempo, which was ultimately ended by the suggestion of engineer Dave Scott.
 The band completed the final take afterwards, but Batchelor was angered and fired Scott over the incident.
 Scott was later informed by Mark Coyle that "Slide Away" was the only song kept from the Monnow Valley sessions, after being remixed by Owen Morris.